gjoyce42/Technical_Writing/PH_Author_Guidelines.md

 ![Pierce_Logo] (https://raw.githubusercontent.com/gjoyce42/Technical_Writing/master/Tech_Gifs/Pierce_Logo.jpeg)

 ## Proposing a Tutorial
-If you have an idea for a novice-friendly technology tutorial, Pierce
+Do you have an idea for a novice-friendly technology tutorial?
+If so, PierceHacker wants to work with you to publish it!

+We are l

 ## Creating and Formatting a Tutorial

 ## Submitting a New Lesson
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjM2NjQzMTMsLTc1Nzc4NTUyMywxOD
-Y0MTAyNTg3LDE5ODU1OTkzNjldfQ==
+eyJoaXN0b3J5IjpbLTkyMzQ0MzA4NSwtNzU3Nzg1NTIzLDE4Nj
+QxMDI1ODcsMTk4NTU5OTM2OV19
 -->